 When learning a foreign language for whatever reason, mistakes are going to be made.
 Which of those are worse – grammar or vocabulary?
 And which is more important to learn, initially?

 Grammar is an important aspect of speaking a foreign language.
-Language is a system that is defined by culture and usage – grammar attempts to organize that system into a coherent structured format that you can use.
+Language is a system that is defined by culture and usage.
+Grammar attempts to organize that system into a coherent structured format that you can use.
 It is vital in differentiating tenses when speaking a foreign language.
-It separates the meanings of the words, and forms them into a structured and understandable format in which to work with.
+It separates the meanings of the words and forms them into a structured and understandable format.

-In North American culture, an English grammatical norm is the verb ‘to have’: I have, you have, we have, and they have.
+In English, a grammatical norm is that the verb ‘to have’ is conjugated: I have, you have, we have, and they have.
 Only the third person singular is different: he/she/it has.
-This form of grammar conveys the perception of “how else” something can belong to something – a very important distinction when trying to speak a foreign language in a grammatically correct manner.
+This form of grammar conveys the perception of how something else can belong to something – a very important distinction when trying to speak a foreign language in a grammatically correct manner.

 But are these vital little pieces of language more important than vocabulary?

-A cross-dictionary will give you the approximate translation of a word, but in order to properly transfer the intended meaning of the word in a sentence, a varied and appropriate vocabulary is going to be vital.
+A cross-language dictionary will give you the approximate translation of a word.
+But in order to properly transfer the intended meaning of the word in a sentence, a varied and appropriate vocabulary is going to be vital.